 Additional pathways for compliance may be determined by DOEE prior to the first baseline being established.
 Also, the law gives DOEE mandate to set campus-wide standards for universities, hospitals, and other areas with multiple related buildings.

-In addition to establishing a median baseline, the law adds a new requirement to the existing Energy Benchmarking program requirements; making all participating buildings conduct a third-party audit of benchmarking data every three years.
+In addition to establishing a median baseline, the law adds a new requirement to the existing Energy Benchmarking program requirements; making all participating buildings submit verified benchmarking data every three years.

 The new law impacts different buildings at different times.
 If your building is already participating in DC’s Energy Benchmarking program, you will be impacted first.
 Here’s the timeline for the BEPS roll out.